generikvault/vertical-limit/README.md

 ### Block

 A Block consists of line up text lines with the same indentation.
 Empty lines are consideres as indented by `-1` so that they seperate unindented lines.

+### Move To Begin / End Of Block

+The begin of a block is the first position inside the block.
+If the cursor is already there it moves instead to begin of the first block with the same indentation inside the very next outer block.
+If the cursor is already there it moves instead to begin of the very next outer block.